How To Trade SPY, QQQ, AAPL, MSFT, NVDA, GOOGL, META, TSLA Using Technical Analysis

 Microsoft Corp.
 (MSFT)

-Microsoft starts the session at 485.25, with bulls looking to defend this area after recent volatility.
-A push higher could lift price into 486.90, followed by a test of 488.50.
-If momentum improves, MSFT may extend toward 490.25, and a strong session could allow a run into 492.00.
-Each move higher would indicate renewed confidence in large-cap tech leadership.
+Microsoft starts the session at 473.25 with bulls looking to defend this pivot.
+A firm hold could allow price to move into 475.10, followed by a potential test of 477.00 if buyers stay engaged.
+Strength through that area may open an extension toward 479.25.

-If 485.25 fails, sellers may push price into 483.75.
-Continued weakness could drag MSFT toward 482.30, and if buyers fail to respond, a move into 480.75 becomes likely.
-Deeper downside pressure could bring 479.25 into play, signaling broader hesitation across the tech complex.
+If MSFT breaks below 473.25, sellers may guide price into 471.80.
+Losing that support could invite a slide toward 470.10.
+Additional downside pressure may test 468.75, reflecting broader caution across mega cap tech.

 NVIDIA Corporation (NVDA)